bhebert/TheZeroBetaRate/README PYTHON.md

 	b) cd to DataCode

-	c) edit 00_create_data.py to set:
+	c) edit path_variables.md to set:
-		i) main_path to the "TheZeroBetaRate" directory
+		i) main_path to the "TheZeroBetaRate" directory.
+For example,
+			 main_path: "/Users/bhebert/Documents/GitHub/TheZeroBetaRate"
-		ii) your WRDS username
+		ii) your WRDS username (in quotes)

+	d) python3 A1_CCM_download.py
+		i) on this first run, you will be asked to create a ".pgpass" file. the program will work regardless of whether you do this, but doing so will eliminate the need to enter a password each time. ii) on the first run, or if you didn't create a .pgpass, you will need to enter your WRDS password. iii) running this takes between 10 and 20m and will depend on your internet bandwidth to the WRDS servers

+	e) python3 A2_beta_estimation.py

+		i) you may get the warning "UserWarning: A worker stopped while some jobs were given to the executor." which can be disregarded.
+This occurs because the code tries to use all available cores to speed up this process.

 	d) python3 00_create_data.py

-		i) on this first run, you will be asked to create a ".pgpass" file. the program will work regardless of whether you do this, but doing so will eliminate the need to enter a password each time. ii) on the first run, or if you didn't create a .pgpass, you will need to enter your WRDS password. iii) you will get the warning "Workbook contains no default style, apply openpyxl's default"" which can be disregarded.
+		iii) you may get the warning "Workbook contains no default style, apply openpyxl's default"" which can be disregarded.